ryanG1296/emoji_music_generator/README.md

 ### Python Script
 - **`webpagemng.py`**
   - **Function:** Automates user interactions with the Sonauto.ai platform using Chrome WebDriver.
 This script logs into a temporary personal account (specific account name and password removed for anonymity; please open the code and insert your own account to run), submits the prompt file, retrieves the generated lyrics, and plays the music on the webpage.
-- **Note:** This Python script needs to be converted into an exe file using Pyinstaller and renamed as "demo3.exe" to run in the Unity program.
+- **Note:** This Python script needs to be transmitted into an exe file and renamed as "demo3.exe" to run in the Unity program.

 ---